 Minnesota 10 by 10

-A group of public and private professionals and payers met for over a year to develop an important initiative to improve the average lifespan of Minnesotans with serious mental illness from 2011-2012.
+Between 2011 and 2012, a group of public and private professionals and payers met to develop an initiative to improve the average lifespan of Minnesotans with serious mental illness.
 The goal of the initiative was to increase the average lifespan of Minnesotans with Bipolar Disorder or Schizophrenia by 10 years within 10 years.
 We refer to this initiative as the MN 10 by 10.
-The initiative has developed a form that consumer, family members and providers can use as an informational tool for both clients and providers that can be used within the health care setting.
+The initiative has developed a form that consumers, family members and providers can use as an informational tool within the health care setting.

-- A bit more information about leading a healthier and longer life,
+- Information for the patient about leading a healthier and longer life

-- A list of preventive screenings your primary care physician should do annually,
+- A list of preventive screenings that primary care physicians should do annually

-- And a list of people you may want to share your health results with, along with any instructions or treatment recommendations made by your primary care physician.
+- A place to list people the patient wants to share their health results with, along with any instructions or treatment recommendations made by the primary care physician.